 The Lenovo ThinkPad P1 Gen 4 is available with the following CPUs:

 The Core i7s and i9 are high-power mobile CPUs typically found in gaming laptops and workstations, capable of handling demanding tasks like CAD, animation, and photo/video editing.
 The i7-11850H and i9-11950H have the same number of cores as the base i7-11800H, but they have faster clock speeds, giving them a slight performance boost.
 The Xeon W-11855M has fewer cores and threads, which will result in worse multi-thread performance, but unlike the Core CPUs, it supports ECC (Error Code Correction) RAM.
+If you want a mobile workstation with newer Intel 12th Gen CPUs, check out the Dell Precision 3571 (2022).

 You can configure the Lenovo ThinkPad P1 Gen 4 with the following GPUs:

 The NVIDIA T1200, RTX A2000, A3000, A4000, and A5000 are professional laptop GPUs designed for demanding production workloads like graphic design and 3D modeling, while the GeForce RTX 3070 and 3080 are more mainstream laptop gaming GPUs.
 For context, the T1200's performance is roughly equivalent to an NVIDIA GeForce GTX 1650/1650Ti, the RTX A2000 is equivalent to an RTX 3050/3050Ti, and the A3000 is equivalent to an RTX 3060.
 The A4000 and A5000 have the same number of CUDA cores, ray-tracing cores, AI Tensor cores, and memory as the RTX 3070 and 3080, respectively.
 However, they differ in other features like the memory bandwidth and shader model.
 You can see the differences between all the available GPUs in Lenovo's specifications.
 Generally speaking, more cores will result in better performance and a smoother experience overall.
 All the GPUs are suitable for gaming, but it's best to get a model with an NVIDIA GeForce RTX 3070 or 3080, as they'll have better, more optimized drivers.
+If you want a similar mobile workstation with better performing GPUs (Total Graphics Power), check out the Lenovo ThinkPad P15 Gen 2 (2021).

 You can configure the Lenovo ThinkPad P1 Gen 4 with 8, 16, 32, or 64GB of memory.
 You can choose between non-ECC or ECC (Error Code Correction) modules; however, ECC RAM is only available on models with an Intel Xeon W-11855M CPU.
 ECC RAM is a type of memory typically used in workstations and servers.
 It checks and corrects any data corruption to provide better system stability.
 Some models only have a single memory module running in single-channel mode, so if you don't plan on adding a second module yourself, it's best to get a model with dual-channel memory.
 You can check each model's configuration here.